Welcome to the website of the

 SFN documents

-The SFN has drawn up a text calling for an ambitious French policy for neutron scattering.
-This text has been sent in 2023 to the Ministry of Higher Education and Research, the CNRS and the CEA.
+• The SFN calls for an ambitious French policy for neutron scattering.
+A letter has been sent in 2023 to the Ministry of Higher Education and Research, the CNRS and the CEA.

 Bulletin SFN-2FDN